JasonLin43212/Flippy-Four/README.md

 * Displaying the board in GUI

-* Inserting pieces into the board in terminal

 * Inserting pieces into the board in GUI

-* Able to check whether there is a win or a draw

-* Restart the game in terminal
+* Declare win/draw

 * Restart game in GUI

-* Choose the size of board and color of pieces
+* Choose board dimensions

-* Rotation of board in terminal
+* Choose piece colors

 * Rotation of board in GUI

-* Basic terminal instructions

-* Basic user input to initialize GUI
+* Start screen to initialize game

 * Arrow that indicates the next move

 * Animation of pieces dropping

-* Win/draw message
+* Start new game

 * Disable user input except to start a new game after a game ends

-* Choosing colors for pieces

 #### Features Added After Demo